Maybulb/Nimble/README.md

 ## Contribution
 Want to make a contribution?
 Fork the repo, add your changes, and submit a pull request.
 Any type of contributions (ideas, bug fixes, fixing typos, etc.) will be appreciated!

+## Special Thanks To...
+- Stephen Wolfram, for creating the wonderfully frustrating [Wolfram|Alpha®](http://www.wolframalpha.com/)
+- All of the wonderful open source software we use with Nimble, viewable in [package.json](https://github.com/madebybright/Nimble/blob/master/package.json)
+    - Specifically, we'd like to thank the packages [math.js](http://mathjs.org/), [menubar](https://github.com/maxogden/menubar), and [wolfram-alpha](https://www.npmjs.com/package/wolfram-alpha) for making the bulk of this project possible.
+- Lastly, we'd like to thank everyone who's supported us from day one.
+    - Ethan would like to thank Lucas Steuber of [LanguageCraft](http://portlandlanguagecraft.com/), Willow Bumby of [Cosmic Labs](http://cosmiclabs.io), as well as the rest of the Bright team, Trevor, Logan, Aaron, and [/r/webdev](http://reddit.com/r/webdev) on Reddit.

 ## License
 [LICENSE](https://github.com/madebybright/Nimble/blob/master/LICENSE)